 Auto LSP

-A Rust crate for creating Abstract Syntax Trees (AST) and Language Server Protocol (LSP) servers.
+A Rust crate for creating Abstract Syntax Trees (AST) and Language Server Protocol (LSP) servers powered by Tree-sitter

 auto_lsp